codacy/chart/docs/index.md

 # Installing Codacy Self-hosted

+!!!
+Note
+    **We no longer provide Self-Hosted licenses.** This document aims to provide guidance in installing Codacy Self-Hosted when you already have such a license.

 This documentation guides you on how to install Codacy Self-hosted on Kubernetes or MicroK8s.

 !!! important
     **If you're running the legacy Codacy Self-hosted solution running on Docker** please contact <mailto:support@codacy.com> so that we can assist you with the migration to Codacy Self-hosted running on Kubernetes or MicroK8s.

 To install Codacy you must complete these main steps: